JakuJ/Stalky/README.md

 1. Run `make server` to start the visualization webapp
 2. Go to <http://localhost:5001> to view it
-3. Search by FB User Name a user whose activity you want to graph into the box.
+3. Submit the FB User Name of a user whose activity you want to graph and the time span.

+The graph library used is blazing fast, allowing you to graph months of data, zoom in (select a segment of the graph) and out (double click on the graph) and pan around (Shift + Click).

 The "webapp" uses basic authentication that can be enabled by creating an `auth_hash.txt` file which contains a MD5 hash of a concatenation of valid username and password pair.